cnoe-io/stacks/ref-implementation/README.md

 ### What was installed?

 1. **Argo Workflows** to enable workflow orchestrations.
-2. **Backstage** as the UI for software catalog and templating.
+1. **Backstage** as the UI for software catalog and templating.
 Source is available [here](https://github.com/cnoe-io/backstage-app).
-3. **Crossplane**, AWS providers, and basic compositions for deploying cloud related resources (needs your credentials for this to work)
-4. **External Secrets** to generate secrets and coordinate secrets between applications.
+1. **External Secrets** to generate secrets and coordinate secrets between applications.
-5. **Keycloak** as the identity provider for applications.
+1. **Keycloak** as the identity provider for applications.
-6. **Spark Operator** to demonstrate an example Spark workload through Backstage.
+1. **Spark Operator** to demonstrate an example Spark workload through Backstage.

 If you don't want to install a package above, you can remove the ArgoCD Application file corresponding to the package you want to remove.
 For example, if you want to remove Spark Operator, you can delete [this file](./spark-operator.yaml).